Guidelines for Design and Construction of Hospitals and Outpatient Facilities

 - See the updated errata sheet for the 2010 edition

 The Guidelines documents began as General Standards published in the Federal Register on February 14, 1947, as part of the implementing regulations for the Hill-Burton program.
 Updated from time to time, with public participation beginning in 1974, the document covered only design and construction of hospitals until nursing homes were added in the 1980s.
 The Facility Guidelines Institute was founded in 1998 to formalize the revision process and ensure the Guidelines is reviewed and revised on a regular cycle with a consensus process carried out by a multidisciplinary group of experts from the federal, state, and private sectors.
 Beginning with the 2014 edition of the Guidelines for Design and Construction, FGI will publish two standards: one for hospitals and outpatient facilities and one for residential health, care, and related support facilities.
-(For more history of the Guidelines process, read the preface to the 2010 edition.
+(For more history of the Guidelines process, read the About This Document section from the 2014 Hospital and Outpatient Guidelines document.
 Also see the About page on the FGI website.)

 The FGI Guidelines for Design and Construction of Hospitals and Outpatient Facilities recommends minimum program, space, risk assessment, infection prevention, architectural detail, and surface and furnishing needs for clinical and support areas of hospitals, rehabilitation facilities, and ambulatory care facilities.
 The document also addresses minimum engineering design criteria for plumbing, electrical, and heating, ventilation, and air-conditioning (HVAC) systems, the latter by incorporating ANSI/ASHRAE/ASHE Standard 170: Ventilation of Health Care Facilities.
 The Joint Commission, many federal agencies, and authorities in 42 states use the Guidelines either as a code or a reference standard when reviewing, approving, and financing plans; surveying, licensing, certifying, or accrediting newly constructed facilities; or developing their own codes.

 The FGI Guidelines for Design and Construction of Residential Health, Care, and Support Facilities recommends minimum program, space, risk assessment, architectural detail, and surface and furnishing needs for nursing homes, hospice facilities, independent and assisted living facilities, and related non-residential support facilities, including wellness centers, day care facilities, and rehabilitation centers.
-The document also addresses minimum engineering design criteria for plumbing, electrical, and heating, ventilation, and air conditioning (HVAC) systems.
+The document also addresses minimum engineering design criteria for plumbing, electrical, and heating, ventilation, and air-conditioning (HVAC) systems.
+Read about development of this document here.